bigdata-i523/hid201/notebook.md

 * 11/17/17 perform clustering on sechhi disk data data.xlsx file
 * 11/18/17 - 11/24/17 complete code for project, deployment remaining
 * 2/12/17 complete deployment using Makefile
+* 4/12/17 updated the code and completed the project

 # Writing